About this site

 4. Inject the HTML into a Jinja page template configured using global and page metadata

-I keep the content and the code versioned separately in two different Git repositories.
+I keep the content and the code versioned separately in two Git repositories.

 Influences on the site include Wikipedia, the Tcler’s Wiki, Ward Cunningham’s wiki, the Memex and Ted Nelson’s writings, TiddlyWiki, TV Tropes, Everything2, and Everything Shii Knows.